Daehyun Elementary School

-Daehyun Elementary School (Korean: 대현초등학교; Hanja: 大峴初等學校; RR: Daehyeon chodeung hakgyo) is a public elementary school located in Daehyeon-dong, Nam-gu, Ulsan, South Korea.
+Daehyun Elementary School (Korean: 대현초등학교; Hanja: 大峴初等學校; RR: Daehyeon chodeung hakgyo) is a public elementary school located in Daehyeon-dong, Nam District, Ulsan, South Korea.
 There are 962 students from kindergarten to the sixth grade at Daehyun during the 2013–2014 school year.
 About 80 teachers and other faculty are employed at Daehyun including workers completing their mandatory military service and one native-English-speaking teacher.

 Daehyun has also been used as a high school academy after regular class hours.
 High school students receive credit towards their certificates for completing classes at Daehyun such as math, science, and English.
 Additionally, high school students work as mentors to elementary school students during summer and winter break to receive additional credit.

 The school was founded on 8 July 1925 and was relocated to its current location on 1 March 1973.

 School symbols

 The school's logo is a check mark inside of a cog wheel and symbolizes wisdom and health.

 The school's flower is the chrysanthemum, symbolizing truth, purity, and cleanliness.

 The school's tree is the ginkgo tree.